 A great thing to do is to declutter an item every time you bring a new one into your house.

-I think this is one of the best decluttering hacks to help you maintain your space clutter-free in the long run.
+I think this is one of the best decluttering tips to help you keep your space clutter-free in the long run.
 Which is probably what you want if you strive to live more minimally.

 I hope you find these 11 decluttering hacks for minimalist living helpful!